Downloading and setuping the Blueprint input data.

 In the "ASC Files" helper pannel:

-- Set the "ASC file precision" to the one you have chosen to download (25m, 5m or 1m).
+- Set the DEM file precision to the one you have chosen to download (25m, 5m or 1m).

-- Choose the area to cover, either the entire area covered by your OSM file, or a smaller "Export Area" that you can define inside the blueprint document.
+- Choose the Area to cover, either the entire area covered by your blueprint converted data, or a smaller "Export Area" that you can define inside the blueprint document.

 - Choose the number of surrounding ASC tiles you want your terrain to cover.
 If zero, the terrain will only select the ASC files requested to cover your selected area.
 If 1, one extra ASC tile will be added around every side of your area to create a larger terrain.
 You can add as much as 5 extra tiles.